 Our programme is exciting and varied, playing at some of the finest golf courses here in the South and Scotland.
 We begin the season with a Social Evening at the Club where you can enjoy a putting competition and quiz.
 We host a number of events including Spring and Autumn meetings, a knock-out competition, a Summer Tour, matches against London and Scottish Clubs.
 Our Annual Dinner has prestigious speakers from the world of golf.
 Whilst the atmosphere obviously reflects enjoyment of golf it is the camaraderie within the membership that makes it special.
 We look forward to welcoming you to the Golfing Society.

-The Society Secretary is David Smith
+The Society Secretary is Paul Boyle.

 The Alba Lunch Society

 The Alba Lunch Society meet three times a year to enjoy a relaxed day with a talk, demonstration or tour to one of London’s numerous museums, galleries or other places of interest.
 Recent events have included the visits to Wellington Barracks, No 1 London, the London Silver Vaults and the talk on Victorian Jewellery by Robert Ogden from the Burlington Arcade.
 Lunch is taken at the Club and transport arranged so members just have to turn up and enjoy themselves.
 We are always happy to welcome new members.